awsdocs/amazon-ses-developer-guide/doc-source/notifications-via-email.md

 1. Under **Email Feedback Forwarding**, choose **Enabled**\.
 **Note**
-Changes made to your settings on this page might take a few minutes to take effect\.
+Changes you make on this page may take a few minutes to take effect\.

 You can also enable bounce and complaint notifications through email by using the [ SetIdentityFeedbackForwardingEnabled](http://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityFeedbackForwardingEnabled.html) API operation\.

 ## Disabling Email Feedback Forwarding<a name="notifications-via-email-disabling"></a>

-You must receive bounce and complaint notifications through either Amazon SNS or email feedback forwarding, so you can disable email feedback forwarding only if you select an Amazon SNS topic for both bounce and complaint notifications\.
-If you selected an Amazon SNS topic for bounces and complaints, you can disable email feedback forwarding by using the following procedure\.
+If you set up a different method of providing bounce and complaint notifications, you can disable email feedback forwarding so that you don't receive multiple notifications when a bounce or complaint event occurs\.

 **To disable bounce and complaint forwarding through email using the Amazon SES console**